1,000+ Opportunities

 Applications are reviewed in the order they are received on a first-received, first-reviewed basis starting in mid-August until all available funds are awarded.
 Arts and cultural events and opportunities right at your fingertips!
 Carvel State Office Building State Arts Council Intranet Built by the Government Information Center

-Based on current listing details, eligibility includes: Delaware nonprofit K-12 public, private, charter, or parochial schools; pre-K programs affiliated with public schools are also eligible; one grant per school year (Title I schools may qualify for multiple).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Delaware nonprofit K-12 public, private, charter, or parochial schools; pre-K programs affiliated with public schools are also eligible; one grant per school year (Title I schools may qualify for multiple).
+Confirm the full requirements in the official notice before applying.